moodysalem/moodysalem.github.io/_posts/2020-01-12-earning_6_percent_interest_with_dai_savings_rate.markdown

 **This information is based on personal opinion and experience and should not be considered professional financial advice.**

+**I have absolutely nothing to gain from you following these steps.
+I am simply sharing what I think is a useful diversification that I myself am using.**

 ## Introduction

 This post is targeted at investors that have no background in cryptocurrencies or blockchains, but are interested in taking advantage of the high interest rates offered